-Q: The wrong class is listed on my Blackboard or there is no class at all.
+Q: The wrong class is listed on my Moodle or there is no class at all.
 What do I do?

-A: You will need to speak to your instructor and ask them to add you to their Blackboard class.
+A: You will need to speak to your instructor and ask them to add you to their Moodle class.

 Q: I can’t login to Banner.
 What do I do?